Can People Actually Win at Blackjack in the Long Run?

-So, unless you have an extra $1,000,000 you are willing to lose, can live off of $15,000, and want to spend all your time at a casino trying to avoid being spotted by security… you can’t make a living off of blackjack.
+So, unless you have an extra $1,000,000 you are willing to risk, can live off of $15,000, and want to spend all your time at a casino trying to avoid being spotted by security… you likely can’t make a living off of playing blackjack at the tables alone.
 With that said, there is always the rare exception to the rule.

 This Man Won $15M at Blackjack, How Did He Do It?
 Don Johnson will be the first to admit that the average person can’t make money at blackjack.
 Stories like this might give people the wrong impression.
 The only impression this video should give you as how rare it is to make money on blackjack.